-The next plotting technique for the same Palm Springs data is more quantitative: A sequence of boxplots with each individual boxplot summarizing all the hourly data in three year bins (about 26,000 hours per bin).
-The final bin (always) contains exactly three years of data ending in June 2022.
+The next plotting technique for the same Palm Springs data is more quantitative: A sequence of violin plots with each individual violin plot summarizing all the hourly data in a four-year bin (about 35,000 hours per bin).
+The final bin always contains exactly four years of data ending in August 2022.

-Bins with no data are not drawn (it skips the big gap from ~1950 to ~1974).
-The overall median temperature (for this entire time series) is uniformly subtracted from every data point, to keep things relative to an arbitrary x-axis of 0.
+Bins with no data are not drawn (it skips the big gap from ~1950 to ~1974.
+This is a problem.

-There are several things I notice here: 1) The medians (as well as the maxima, minima, and quartiles) vary from box to box.
+There are several things I notice above: 1) The medians (as well as the maxima, minima, and quartiles) vary from box to box.
 I.e. the climate fluctuates.
-2) The fluctuations of the medians from box to box are visible, but they are about 20x smaller than the total range spanned by each 3-year box.
+2) The fluctuations of the medians from box to box are visible, but they are about 20x smaller than the total range spanned by each 4-year box.

-For the final plot for these data we zoom in on the 3-year medians of the boxes (~26,000 hourly data points per median).
-And we also plot a linear least squares fit to the medians.
-The least squares fit looks like it is going up about 3ºC across the span.
-However, this trend is perhaps exaggerated because the first two medians are quite low.
-The rest of the series looks fairly random.
+For the final plot for these data we zoom in on the 4-year medians of the boxes (~35,000 hourly data points per median).
+And we also plot a linear least squares fit to the medians (shifted to zero - see comments).
+The least squares fit (blue line) looks like it is going up about 3ºC across the ~80-year span.
+However the first point is quite low.
+The rest of the series looks somewhat random.

-Next I plotted another desert site with about 80 years of data.(again with some gaps as you can see, though they are more spread out).
+Next I plotted another desert site with about 80 years of data - again with some gaps as you can see, though they are more spread out.
 It is Arak - a relatively small desert city in Iran.
-Here are the plots, presented without comment:
+Here are the plots.

 Next I looked at Molokai, in Hawaii:

-Some things to note here: 1) tropical places have far less temperature variation than deserts.
-2) There's another big gap.
+Some things to note here: 1) tropical places have less daily and seasonal temperature variation compared to deserts.
+2) There's another big gap in the data.
 3) There are some extreme outliers.
-I suspect (but do not know) that these may be when the thermometer got rained on or got direct sunlight.
-In any case, a few outliers do not effect medians.
-4) The "median temperature are going down" (FWIW).
+I suspect the outliers are when the station got damaged and a thermometer saw rain or direct sunlight (?).

-Next I looked at Newfoundland - pretty much the most Northeast part of North America.
-It had a long dataset (about 80 years), and "everybody knows" that temperatures in cold northerly places have been going up.
+Next I looked at Newfoundland (CYQX) - pretty much the most Northeast part of North America.
+It had a long dataset (about 80 years).

 Data is presented without comment: